holaphil/amazing-maple-e08ae/src/pages/about.md

       relativeUrl: true
 template: page
 ---
 **This is the part of creating your own personal website that I like the least.** Writing about yourself is not too dissimilar from recording your own outbound voicemail message.
 Overthink it, and you're left recording again and again and again.
-Do you write in first or third person (as if you are being introduced to a crowd)?
+Do you write in first person (like Ozzy Ozborne) or third person (as if you are being introduced to a crowd)?
 Regardless, you don’t want to come off as a bragger — at least I don't.
 That said, what story is there to tell if you are 100% humble?
 How does one adjust those dials just right?
 As with the voicemail example, I think the lesson is to not overthink it — your first take is almost always the best one.

 Onward!